xingyizhou/CenterNet/README.md

 <p align="center">  <img src='readme/pose1.png' align="center" height="200px"> <img src='readme/pose2.png' align="center" height="200px"> <img src='readme/pose3.png' align="center" height="200px">  </p>

-You can add `--debug 2` to each commend to visualize the heatmap outputs.
+You can add `--debug 2` to visualize the heatmap outputs.
+You can add `--flip_test` for flip test.

 To use this CenterNet in your own project, you can